Tylan/check_snmp_iftraffic/README.md

-# check_iftraffic64
+# check_snmp_iftraffic
-Nagios and Icinga Plugin for Checking Interface Traffic
+Nagios and Icinga Plugin for Checking Interface Traffic Statics

-Forked and modified.
+Forked and modified from check_iftraffic64.
 Some things could have broke from version I forked from after I converted and modified to meet my specific wants and needs.

 ### Prerequisites